jenkinsci/scm-manager-plugin/README.md

 ![How to select a multibranch pipeline source](docs/assets/config-multibranch-pipeline-source.png)

 In the new configuration, enter the base URL of your SCM-Manager instance and select according credentials.
-Depending on the version of the SCM-Manager instance, this plugin will then load a list of all available repositories you can select from.
+This plugin will then load a list of all available repositories you can select from.
 You may also copy and paste a repository into the field.

 ![Example of a config for a multibranch pipeline](docs/assets/config-multibranch-pipeline.png)